kristopolous/DRR/indycast.net/md/about.md

 the beginning of the payloads, and simply match that.
 No audio-fingerprinting or FFT between time and frequenc... no none of that.
 It's much faster.

-> A blazingly fast and unique approach to audio-processing
+> A blazingly fast and unique approach to audio-processing. <small>Indycast author, *Specious Claims & Unfounded Hype*</small>

 But since there was no library out there that did just this, it was hand-rolled (see [server/lib/audio.py](https://github.com/kristopolous/DRR/blob/master/server/lib/audio.py)).
 It scans headers, hopping around the file, making a number of bold assumptions about things (such as CBR encoding) and as a result, audio can be brought down